snagar/mx-release/plugin/README-CHANGELOG-Mission-X.txt

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-v25.10.2 - beta 1
+v25.10.2
 =======================
+Mainly bug fixes for v25.10.1
-[regression][bug] Start and End ramp were not picked correctly.
+[regression][bug] Start and end ramps were not selected correctly — fixed.
-[bug] Fixed "external database flight plan" was creating a "leg" for all waypoints.
-Now it will only create for the first and last.
+[bug] Fixed an issue where “external database flight plans” created a leg for every waypoint.
+It now creates legs only for the first and last waypoints.
-[ui] GPS data will always be cleared at the beginning of a mission.
+[ui] GPS data is now always cleared at the beginning of a mission.
+[message] The near-target message radius now considers airport metadata and aircraft type.
+The radius will range between 2 nm and 6 nm.
+[internal] Improved ramp filtering logic.
+[internal] Updated and refined aircraft positioning logic.

 v25.10.1